marcodel13/The-Road-to-Success/README.md

 # The-Road-to-Success

-Code for the Coling Paper "The Road to Success: Assessing the Fate of Linguistic Innovations in Online Communities"
+Code and materials to reprocude the findings in the paper "The Road to Success: Assessing the Fate of Linguistic Innovations in Online Communities" by Marco Del Tredici and Raquel Fernández, accepter to COLING 2018.

 This directory includes two sub-folders: